RonaldSit/reggie/README.md

 ---

-**Note**: This project is a course project and currently only implements the basic user registration and login modules.
-Since order, menu, and delivery features require long-term server support and additional costs, they have not been implemented.
+**Note**: This project is a course project and currently only implements the basic user registration, login modules, order, menu, and maintains employee information.
+The delivery features require long-term server support and additional costs, they have not been implemented.
 This project is intended solely for learning and reference purposes.